 The program enhances links between methadone service providers (general practitioners and pharmacists) and service recipients.

-We offer counselling and support, and crisis management to clients, family members and significant others.
+We offer counselling, support and crisis management to clients, family members and significant others.
 We also facilitate referrals to other agencies as appropriate.

 Specialist methadone services may be required when there are associated complex medical, psychiatric or psychological problems.